ga-curriculum/python-for-javascript-developers-data-structures/dictionaries/README.md

 Dictionaries are mutable:

-- The values assigned to a key can be changed
+- The values assigned to a key can be changed.
-- Additional items can be added
+- Additional items can be added.
-- Existing items can be deleted
+- Existing items can be deleted.

 ### Setting items